-The online application is available at StudentLoans.gov (please use student information to complete this process).
+The online application is available at StudentLoans.gov.
+The student must use their biographical information and their FSA ID (create or recover yours at fsaid.ed.gov) to complete this process.
 First-time borrowers must complete two steps:

 You are required to begin making payments on your Federal Direct Stafford Loans after you graduate, leave school, or drop below half-time enrollment.
 You have a grace period of six months before you must begin repayment, but interest will still accrue on your federal Stafford Loan(s) during this time frame.
 The Federal Direct Stafford Loan Program offers various repayment plans designed to meet the needs of almost every borrower.
 Plan ahead for repayment and budget wisely.

 A detailed explanation of your full rights and responsibilities as a student loan borrower are available on your signed master promissory note.
 Stafford Loans borrowed after July 1, 2009 can retrieve electronic promissory note copies on StudentLoans.gov.
 All prior year borrowers should request a hard copy from their lender(s) directly.